 Keep your skin clean

-- Bathe or shower daily using warm water and a mild, unscented soap.
-Examples of soaps you can use include Neutrogena®, Dove®, baby soap, Basis®, and Cetaphil®.
+- Bathe or shower every day.
+Use warm water and a mild, unscented soap (such as Neutrogena®, Dove®, baby soap, Basis®, or Cetaphil®).
 Rinse your skin well and pat it dry with a soft towel.

-- When washing, be gentle with your skin in the area being treated.
-Do not use a washcloth or a scrubbing cloth or brush.
+- When washing, be gentle with the skin in the treatment area.
+Don’t use a washcloth, scrubbing cloth, or brush.

-- Do not use alcohol or alcohol pads on the skin in the area being treated.
+- Don’t use alcohol or alcohol pads on the skin in the treatment area.